astronomer/astro-blog/posts/everything-you-need-to-know-about-apache-airflow-2-2-0.md

 [Airflow 2.0](http://astronomer.io/blog/introducing-airflow-2-0) was released in December 2020, and 11 months later we’re happy to announce that the second upgrade of this version is finally live! **Say *hello* to Airflow 2.2.0.** The new release combines two new big features and a whole lot of small quality-of-life improvements to make Airflow even more powerful.
 Contributors also managed to fix some long-standing complaints.

 We’re extremely proud to say that the authors of most new features are a part of the Astronomer crew!
-Specifically:
+Specifically, our team participated in launching:

 * AIP-39 - Custom Timetables / Richer scheduling intervals
 * AIP-40 Deferrable Operators